eallenOP/gdte/learning-design-plan-1.md

 *Objective 3 deliverables:* formative assessments with peer assessment and self-assessment elements, plus class activities which are flexible enough to allow learners to decide on their own approaches to problems (and to be able to describe the reasons for those decisions).

-*Objective 4 deliverables:* time-management lesson plan and class activities; a flexible, portfolio-style assessment which rewards independent and critical thinking.
+*Objective 4 deliverables:* a flexible, portfolio-style assessment which rewards independent and critical thinking.

 Milestones:
 - Course Schedule to be drafted by 20 December 2017.